kingsauce6260/Python_IAA/README.md

 # Python_IAA
-##### Allocation of all assignments done in Python at the IAA(not including practicum work that was completed under an NDA).
+##### Allocation of all assignments done in Python at the IAA(not including practicum work that was completed under NDA).